-[r]ecently, the financial goals of Life Care appear to have overshadowed the importance of complying with Life Care's own policy regarding the . . .
-False Claims Act.
+[r]ecently, the financial goals of Life Care appear to have overshadowed the importance of complying with Life Care's own policy regarding the...False Claims Act.
 We feel that, rather than being encouraged to comply with the policy, we have been encouraged to maximize reimbursement even when clinically inappropriate.
 The medical complexity of the incoming patients and seasonal fluctuations in population in Southwest Florida area influence the reimbursement earned by our facility, sometimes negatively.
 However, to maintain compliance with the Medicare and Medicaid anti-abuse legislation, we cannot allow such factors to cloud our thinking as clinicians.
 Our purpose in bringing our concerns to your attention is not to cast blame, but to comply with our duty, as stated in the Life Care Code of Conduct, to report suspected violations of the Code and corporate policies.

-169. As such, the Estero staff reported that:
+ANSWER: Life Care states that the referenced document speaks for itself.
+Life Care denies the allegations of Paragraph 173, including to the extent the allegations mischaracterize the document, its meaning, or its relevance.
+174. As such, the Estero staff reported that:

 We have observed that [the Director of Rehabilitation] has recently been placed in the difficult position between meeting Life Care's financial goals and allowing her staff to exercise its professional judgment in formulating an appropriate plan for Life Care's patients.
 We believe that the apparent tension between middle management's goals of maximizing reimbursement and the rehab department's desire to provide clinically appropriate care has been a factor in [the director's] decision to resign from her position.

-- 170. Notwithstanding the compliance concerns expressed in the Estero's staff's letter, Estero's Ultra High days continually increased during the relevant period.
-While Ultra High days constituted 39 percent of Estero's Medicare rehabilitation days in 2006, Ultra High days constituted 66 percent of Estero's Medicare rehabilitation days in 2011. - 171.
-In addition to complaints from within the company, Life Care received at least one complaint from outside the company about its corporate pressure tactics.
+ANSWER: Life Care states that the referenced document speaks for itself.
+Life Care denies the allegations of Paragraph 174, including to the extent the allegations mischaracterize the document, its meaning, or its relevance.
+175. Notwithstanding the compliance concerns expressed in the Estero's staff's letter, Estero's Ultra High days continually increased during the relevant period.
+While Ultra High days constituted 39 percent of Estero's Medicare rehabilitation days in 2006, Ultra High days constituted 66 percent of Estero's Medicare rehabilitation days in 2011.
+ANSWER: Life Care denies the allegations of Paragraph 175.

+176. In addition to complaints from within the company, Life Care received at least one complaint from outside the company about its corporate pressure tactics.
 In December 2007, a rehabilitation therapy contractor voluntarily terminated its contract to provide rehabilitation services at Life Care Center of Yuma, in Yuma, Arizona, because the contractor believed that Life Care was asking therapists to provide unnecessary rehab therapy designed primarily to increase Life Care's revenue rather than meet patient needs.
+ANSWER: Life Care denies the allegations of Paragraph 176.